 - Under Exclude, select Users and groups and choose your organization's emergency access or break-glass accounts.

-- Under Cloud apps or actions, select the following options:
+- Under Target resources > Cloud apps, select the following options:

 - Under Include, choose Select apps.

 - Choose Office 365, then select Select.

 - Under Access controls > Session, select Use app enforced restrictions, then select Select.

 - Confirm your settings and set Enable policy to Report-only.